To manage or lead… that is the big question. This is a guest post by Alex Williams.

 1. Leaders Pull, Managers Push

 Managing people is a task-oriented and highly rational process.
-It’s focused on events, processes, and calculations.
+It focuses on events, processes, and calculations.
 Managers focus on current setting and control situations to achieve or exceed certain short-term goals.

 What Do Managers Do?

-Employees report to managers and, in turn, get a salary for doing their job.
-This is what is meant when we say that managers resort to the “push” principle by pushing work, projects, etc. to their employees.
+Employees report progress to managers and, in turn, earn a salary for doing their job.
+Managers follow the “push” principle by pushing work, projects, etc. to their employees.

 How do Leaders Lead?

-On the other hand, leadership is people-oriented.
-What differentiates leaders from managers is their high levels of emotional intelligence.
+Leadership, on the other hand, is people-oriented.
+Leaders are different from managers because of their high levels of emotional intelligence.
 Namely, good leaders don’t necessarily focus on their employees’ skills and performance.
-Instead, they focus on their individual behavior, interests, and attitudes.
+Instead, they focus on their behaviors, interests, and attitudes.

-Apart from being authoritative, leaders also inspire.
+Apart from being authoritative, leaders inspire.
 They contextualize ideas and encourage team members to look at the big picture.
-Leaders also motivate them to follow their vision and become a part of something bigger.
+Leaders also motivate people to follow their vision and become part of something bigger.

 2. Leaders Innovate, Managers Use Proven Patterns

-Even if everything around them is working like clockwork, they always believe there is a better way forward.
-They never stop learning and acquiring new skills.
-Most importantly, they’re comfortable in their own shoes and not afraid to stand their ground.
+While everything around them is working like clockwork, leaders seek a better way forward.
+They constantly seek learning and acquire new skills.
+Most importantly, they’re comfortable in their own shoes and stand their ground.
 They make difficult decisions even if they know they’ll be criticized.
 [Read more…] about To Manage Or Lead: That Is The Big Question